 It seems that man has always had an obsession with having a well-defined chest.
 Ever wonder why, when a guy joins a gym, the first question he gets asked is how much he benches?
 If you want to be able to give a respectable answer, should you ever be on the receiving end of that question, this workout is for you.

-Below you will find a routine I put together just for guys who wish to have their pectorals appear as if they were chiseled out of stone.
-It is designed to target the four areas of the chest: Upper, Middle, Side and Lower.
+Below you will find a routine that was put together just for guys who wish to have their pectorals appear as if they were chiseled out of stone.
+It's designed to target the four areas of the chest: upper, middle, side, and lower.

-Some studies have reported that a 45 minute workout is an ideal training format for growth and development.
-Typically, your body is in a building state after a 40-45 min. session.
-In other words, it is at it's strongest during that time.
-Any additional time added or infused into the program puts your body in what we call a "recovery mode" because of fatigue.
-Moreover, this is the phase when most injuries occur.
-(That's why we're creating a series of 45-minute workouts.
-Stay tuned for the best routines for back, legs, and more.)
+Some studies have reported that a 45-minute workout is an ideal training format for growth and development.
+Typically, your body is in a building state after a 40- to 45-minute session.
+In other words, it's at its strongest during that time.
+Any additional time added or infused into the program puts your body in what we call a "recovery mode" because of fatigue—it's also the phase when most injuries occur.

-Directions: Perform the following exercises 3 sets each, 8-10 repetitions, 90-120 seconds rest and increase weight by 10 lbs. in each set.
-Switch the sequence of the exercises every 2-4 weeks in order to avoid stagnation.
+Perform the following exercises for 3 sets each, 8-10 repetitions, 90-120 seconds rest, and increase weight by 10lbs in each set.
+For the best results, allow your chest to rest at for at least two days before re-training.

 Eraldo Maglara is a National Stength and Conditioning Association Certified Personal Trainer.